Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Circle-equivariance of the equivalent deformation operator

 The $S^1$-equivariance of $\cT_{\partial_A,\varphi,\psi,r}$ and Lemma \ref{lem:S1EquivOfComponents} imply that $\cT_{\partial_A,\varphi,\psi,r}'$, the complex linear component of $\cT_{\partial_A,\varphi,\psi,r}$, is also $S^1$-equivariant.
 By Lemma \ref{lem:S1InvariantSubspacesAndProjections}, the $S^1$-equivariance of the operator $\cT_{\partial_A,\varphi,\psi,r}$ then implies the following.

-\begin{cor}[Circle action on the bounded-eigenvalue eigenspaces of the decomposable deformation operator] Let $(E,H)$ be a smooth Hermitian manifold over an almost Hermitian four-manifold $(X,g,J,\omega)$.
-If $(A,\varphi,\psi)$ is a unitary triple on $E$ which is split with respect to an an orthogonal decomposition $E=L_1\oplus L_2$ as a direct sum of Hermitian line bundles $L_i$, for $i=1,2$, then the for $\mu>0$, the spaces
+\begin{cor}[Circle action on the bounded-eigenvalue eigenspaces of the equivalent deformation operator] Let $(E,H)$ be a smooth Hermitian manifold over an almost Hermitian four-manifold $(X,g,J,\omega)$.
+If $(A,\varphi,\psi)$ is a unitary triple on $E$ which is split with respect to an orthogonal decomposition $E=L_1\oplus L_2$ as a direct sum of Hermitian line bundles $L_i$, for $i=1,2$, then the for $\mu>0$, the vector spaces

-where $\cT_{\partial_A,\varphi,\psi,r}^*$ is the $L^2$-adjoint of the operator $\cT_{\partial_A,\varphi,\psi,r}$ given in \eqref{eq:PerturbedApproxComplexPertDefComplex}, and, for $\nu\notin\sigma(\cT_{\partial_A,\varphi,\psi,r}^{\prime,*}\cT_{\partial_A,\varphi,\psi,r}')$, the bounded-eigenvalue eigenspaces
+where $\cT_{\partial_A,\varphi,\psi,r}^*$ is the $L^2$-adjoint of the operator $\cT_{\partial_A,\varphi,\psi,r}$ given in \eqref{eq:Perturbed_AC_Deformation_Operator}, and, for $\nu\notin\sigma(\cT_{\partial_A,\varphi,\psi,r}^{\prime,*}\cT_{\partial_A,\varphi,\psi,r}')$, the bounded-eigenvalue eigenspaces

 defined in \eqref{eq:DefineLowEigenvalueSpaces} are closed under the $S^1$ actions \eqref{eq:S1ActionOnApproxComplexPertDefComplexFirstTerm} on $\sF_1$ and the action \eqref{eq:S1ActionOnApproxComplexPertDefComplexSecondTerm} on $\sF_2$. \end{cor}